 This logo takes on the shape of a thumbtack, which suggests “location” or “place,” but it also clearly looks like an upside down wine glass.
 Logo designs that use this technique come off as clever and memorable.
 Viewers love the little mind game that you’re playing and are more prone to appreciate a design because of it.

-In the past, I put together a post of fifty fantastically clever logos like the one below.
+In the past, we’ve put together a post of clever negative space logos like the one below.
 Check it out if you love this type of logo design as much as I do!

 2. Color is Vitally Important

 One of the most important considerations for logo design is the color palette.
 This is not a superficial decision, color carries meanings and communicates ideas.

 Sometimes you’re pegged to the colors of a brand, but other times you’ll have the freedom to explore.
 I love the rich palette used in the Zion logo below.